MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmPolicyAssignment.md

 ## DESCRIPTION
 The **New-AzureRmPolicyAssignment** cmdlet creates a policy assignment.
-Specify a policy and scope.
+This cmdlet specifies a policy and scope.

 ## EXAMPLES